Book cover

 La Terra, poverina, stanca di girare, come vuole quel canonico polacco, senza scopo, ha avuto un piccolo moto d’impazienza, e ha sbuffato un po’ di fuoco per una delle tante sue bocche.

-Earth, poor thing, tired of spinning, as that Polish canon wanted, without purpose, had a little fit of impatience and blew out a bit of fire through one of its many mouths.
+The Earth, poor thing, tired of spinning, as that Polish canon wants, aimlessly, had a little impulse of impatience, and breathed out a bit of fire from one of its many mouths.

 Chi sa che cosa le aveva mosso quella specie di bile.

-Who knows what stirred up that kind of bile in it.
+Who knows what kind of bile had moved her.

-Perhaps it was the stupidity of men who have never been as obnoxious as they are now.
+Perhaps the stupidity of men who have never been as annoying as they are now.
+Enough.

 Parecchie migliaja di vermucci abbrustoliti.

-In our town, on certain nights marked on the calendar, they do not turn on the streetlights, and often – if it's cloudy – they leave us in darkness.
+This is true.
+Our Municipality, on certain nights marked in the calendar, doesn't turn on the streetlights, and often - if it's cloudy - it leaves us in the dark.

 Il che vuol dire, in fondo, che noi anche oggi crediamo che la luna non stia per altro nel cielo, che per farci lume di notte, come il sole di giorno, e le stelle per offrirci un magnifico spettacolo.

-Which means, in essence, that we still believe today that the moon is not doing anything else up there but to provide us with light at night, just as the sun does during the day, and the stars to offer us a magnificent show.
+Which means, in the end, that we still believe today that the moon is not in the sky for any other reason than to provide us with light at night, like the sun during the day, and the stars to offer us a magnificent spectacle.

 Sicuro.